jacksonwalters/finance/README.md

 **options_pricing**: Black-Scholes for European-style options, Binomial Tree Model for America-style (early exercise)

-**PINN**: physics-informed neural network. useful for options pricing when loss function includes Black-Scholes
+**PINN**: physics-informed neural network. useful for options pricing when loss function residual is Black-Scholes PDE

+TO-DO:

+- ensure PINNs are using PDE as residual (2nd derivative) rather than explicit BS solution
+- compare to real world data and ensure getting accurate predictions
+- find novel solutions in non-constant volatility settings